Jophish/javascript-api/EXAMPLES.md

 }
 ```

-We provide with an Identity class for you tu use under `SplitAPI.entities.Identity`. _Remember that classes are instantiated using the new keyword._
+We provide an Identity class under `SplitAPI.entities.Identity`. _Remember that classes are instantiated using the new keyword._

 * An example of identity instantiation, which will be reused on the other identity examples:
 ```JavaScript